 Show All Answers

-A Junior Accessory Home is a living unit of 500 square feet or less contained completely in a single-family dwelling or an accessory dwelling.
+A Junior Accessory Home is a living unit of 500 square feet or less contained completely in a single-family dwelling.

 An Accessory Home can be attached or detached from the primary dwelling.
 A Junior Accessory Home needs to be built within the framework of the primary dwelling or Accessory Home.